 How do I celebrate?

 When your existence benefits others, even one person, you have a reason to celebrate.
 Whatever be the occasion, my preferred method of celebration is to be of some help, some use to those who need it.
 And that has been my style ever since I can recall.
 Conducting or participating in a ceremony is only one type of celebration.
 I would rather feed someone than flaunt something.

-So, this year, between Diwali, Christmas and New Year, we distributed blankets, shawls, woolen caps and socks to the villagers around us.
-On all three occasions above they gathered and sang devotional songs, we made kheer, rice pudding and halwa, an Indian sweet dish.
+So, this year, between Diwali, Christmas, and New Year, we distributed blankets, shawls, woolen caps, and socks to the villagers around us.
+On all three occasions above they gathered and sang devotional songs, we made kheer, rice pudding, and halwa, an Indian sweet dish.
 On Diwali, I told them stories of Rama and on Christmas I briefly narrated the life of Christ.
 The villagers are simple people, unassuming.
 They got overwhelmed on both occasions and expressed their emotions through sighs and tears.

-Someone, from a billionaire family, threw a birthday bash a while ago and she wrote to me.
+Someone from a billionaire family threw a birthday bash a while ago and she wrote to me.
 I asked her whether she simply spent or if she invested as well on her birthday.
 She replied that she celebrated in style and just spent.
 I wrote back saying I was not referring to money but karma.
 That, she was reaping the rewards of her past good karma but was she investing more to continue reaping in the future as well?
 When you just live for yourself, you may be celebrating but you are only spending.
-When celebration becomes synonymous to giving in your life, you begin investing.
+When celebration becomes synonymous with giving in your life, you begin investing.
 Your account of bliss and joy, of peace and contentment grows and overflows.

 Go on! celebrate what matters to you.
 Celebrate life — yours and others’.
 You are a celebration.